 Jeff Graves, healing from serious health problems.

 Gary Ross, Sue Ehlen’s brother-in-law, healing from Mantel Cell Lymphoma.
-Struggling from his bone marrow transplant.
+He is now on maintenance chemo.

-Andy Zeis and her husband, she had to place her husband in a home due to his deteriorating health, and is unable to visit him because of the Covid 19 pandemic.
+Andy Zeis and her husband, she had to place her husband in a home due to his deteriorating health.
 They are friends of Mary Jo Alexander.

 Tim Mueck, Joyce McKitrick’s brother, healing from pneumonia.
 He is making progress but still needs our prayers.